 Richard (Mike) Tourigny

-Mike Tourigny is a Member of the Environmental Appeal Board, Forest Appeals Commission and the Oil & Gas Appeal Tribunal, and a Member of the Financial Services Tribunal.
+Mike Tourigny is a Member of the Environmental Appeal Board, Forest Appeals Commission and the Energy Resource Appeal Tribunal, and a Member of the Financial Services Tribunal.
 Previously, Mr. Tourigny practiced law for over 30 years as a Commercial Litigation Partner with Lawrence & Shaw, Lang Michener and McMillan LLP.
 Active in his community, Mr. Tourigny was a Governor with Vancouver Community College and a volunteer lawyer for the BC Law Society Pro Bono Advice Program.
 He holds a Bachelor of Laws from the University of British Columbia.